 All students in the College of Liberal Arts and Sciences with at least 100 credits and a GPA above 3.65 are considered for election.
 There is no application procedure.
 The review committees look for students whose academic records demonstrate intellectual and scholarly accomplishment that encompasses the goals and values of a liberal arts education.
 Students should:

-- Have completed four semesters of a foreign language, or demonstrated equivalent language skills
+- Have completed the fourth semester of a foreign language, or demonstrated equivalent language skills

 - Go beyond minimum program requirements, demonstrating depth and breadth in humanities, social sciences, and natural sciences